 This week KPMG Propagate Advisor Lincoln Roper shares an article on why it’s critical to reach outside of your bubble when making decisions, and this additional value this can create.

 To read previous editions of Field Notes please click here.

-Tag: Food Security, International, Environment & Emissions
+Tag: International, Horticulture, Environment & Emissions

 This Week's Headlines

 Who topped IRI’s annual top 25 FMCG manufacturers list?
 [22 November, Food Ticker]

 According to research firm IRI, there has been some movement in the top 25 New Zealand FMCG manufacturers for 2021, with Goodman Fielder knocking British American Tobacco from its number 1 ranking.
 Overall, the top 25 sales decreased by 1.2% to now have a 40.5% market stake, while medium-sized manufacturers grew 3.4% to hold 36.1% of sales, and small companies increased 5% to account for 8% market share.